Mitanshk01/gRPC-Mini-Projects/Q2/README.md

 ### Client
 - `main.go`: Implements the client that sends KNN queries to multiple servers and aggregates results.
+- `data_collection.go`: Implements the client with metrics logging to aggregate performance results.

 ### Dataset
 - `dataset_server_*.txt`: Partitioned datasets for each server.